bizcor/rsall/README.md

 # rsall

-A program to rsync a list local filesystem trees on a mac to destinations on multiple external drives mounted on the mac.
+A (backup) program to rsync a list of local filesystem trees on a mac to destinations on multiple external drives mounted on the mac.

 ## A Wake Up Call